Homepage

 The Cuban government is closing hotels due to a lack of fuel

-Cuban regime calls for an "increase" in national oil production
+Cuban regime calls to "increase" national oil production

 International Book Fair of Havana postponed due to "extraordinary situation"

-Pérez-Oliva Fraga: "We are not here to make justifications."
+Pérez-Oliva Fraga: "We are not here to give justifications."

-Oscar Pérez-Oliva resorts to the dictatorship's wildcard: "There are things that cannot be explained publicly."
+Oscar Pérez-Oliva resorts to the wild card of dictatorship: “There are things that cannot be explained publicly.”

 Cuban regime authorizes direct sale of energy generated by companies and individuals